frankheat/offsecnotes/content/android/frida/frida-trace.md

 # frida-trace

-Frida trace \[[🔗](https://frida.re/docs/frida-trace/)] allows us to directly trace function calls.
+[Frida trace](https://frida.re/docs/frida-trace/) allows us to directly trace function calls.
 This is useful to see what happen when you perform an action.
 For example: open an app -> start frida-trace -> perform an action (press a button).
 In this way you can see what happen when you press a button.

 ```sh
 $ frida-ps -Uai